 We begin by adopting tools from the DTMC literature to explain existing operations commonly applied to attention matrices in a unified framework.
 These include averaging over heads, selection of rows or columns, and the summation over columns for computing the overall incoming attention for a specific token.
 Further building on the DTMC interpretation, we extend these operations to new ones.
 In this regard, our main observation is that tokens in semantically similar regions attend each other, forming a set of \textit{metastable} states \citep{metastable}, where the chain tends to remain for a long time before transitioning elsewhere.
 In contrast, noisy attention scores tend to disperse rather than cluster.

 Based on this insight, we propose a simple yet powerful operation---considering several transitions, or bounces, of the Markov Chain.
 This consolidates metastable states and helps filter out noise in the attention signal.
 As we demonstrate, using multiple bounces yields state-of-the-art results for zero-shot segmentation on a commonly used benchmark.
-Metastable states can also be identified via eigenanalysis.
-Specifically, we demonstrate that attention heads representing chains with higher 2\textsuperscript{nd} largest eigenvalues can be more effectively leveraged for downstream tasks, as we show for image segmentation.
+Metastable states can also be identified via eigenanalysis, and their presence relates to higher 2\textsuperscript{nd} largest eigenvalues.
+We use this characteristic to weigh attention heads and improve image segmentation.

 Lastly, we define \textit{TokenRank}---a concise indicator of the global importance of each token via the steady state vector of the attention Markov chain.
 TokenRank lends itself well to extracting knowledge encoded in the transformer's attention and improves unconditional image generation, resulting in higher quality and diversity.